 - Suspension of all international flights effective 20th March 2020.
 Only Air France and Turkish Airlines serve Madagascar via their weekly cargo flights. - Beginning 17th September 2020 curfew hours in the capital Antananarivo have been shortened to start from 23:00hrs to 04:00hrs.
 The earlier curfew put in place was from 22:00 hours to 04:00 hours.
-Grocery stores can operate as well until 18:00 hours. - The Government opened the Island of Nosy Be to international travelers effective 1st October 2020. - Cruise ships not allowed in any port. - Extension of the State of Health Emergency for another 15 additional days effective 25th July 2020, and maintained a full containment on the capital Antananarivo declared on 5th July 2020, and partial containment in the districts of Moramanga, Fenerive Est, and Toamasina I and II following a spike in the number of COVID-19 infections countrywide. - On 6th July 2020 the Government launched new dedicated COVID-19 treatment centers amid rising cases of the pandemic.
-The new centres are in Alarobia Professional Technical High School and the Mahamasina Sports Complex in the capital Antananariyo. - On 26th July 2020 the Government launched an additional new coronavirus treatment center in the capital Antananarivo that can accommodate 250 COVID-19 patients with severe symptoms amid rising cases of COVID 19 in the country. - Entry and exit restrictions are heightened in the regions of Analamanga, Atsinanana, Haute Matsiatra, and Alaotra Mangoro, which are COVID-19 clusters. - Gatherings of more than 50 people prohibited. - All land, sea, and air borders remain closed.
-Cargo and humanitarian flights are permitted to operate. - Mandatory wearing of face masks in public - Public markets to open for only three days a week subject to strict SOPs - 14-day quarantine mandatory for individuals who have had possible exposure to COVID-19; travel limited to essential services and work - All entertainment venues closed, and all sporting events suspended.
+Grocery stores can operate as well until 18:00 hours. - The Government opened the Island of Nosy Be to international travelers effective 1st October 2020. - Cruise ships not allowed in any port. - On 6th July 2020 the Government launched new dedicated COVID-19 treatment centers amid rising cases of the pandemic.
+The new centres are in Alarobia Professional Technical High School and the Mahamasina Sports Complex in the capital Antananarivo. - On 26th July 2020 the Government launched an additional new Coronavirus treatment center in the capital Antananarivo that can accommodate 250 COVID-19 patients with severe symptoms amid rising cases of COVID 19 in the country. - Entry and exit restrictions are heightened in the regions of Analamanga, Atsinanana, Haute Matsiatra, and Alaotra Mangoro, which are COVID-19 clusters. - Gatherings of more than 50 people prohibited. - All land, sea, and air borders remain closed.
+Cargo and humanitarian flights are permitted to operate. - Mandatory wearing of face masks in public - Public markets to open for only three days a week subject to strict SOPs - 14-day quarantine mandatory for individuals who have had possible exposure to COVID-19; travel limited to essential services and work - All entertainment venues closed, and all sporting events suspended. - Cash-transfers and in-kind necessities to the poorest and those unemployed. - Gradual relaxation of lockdown allowing movement and public transportation from 0600-1300 hours

-- Cash-transfers and in-kind necessities to the poorest and those unemployed. - Gradual relaxation of lockdown allowing movement and public transportation from 0600-1300 hours - Price controls introduced by Government to regulate the prices of essential services and to prevent businessmen from taking advantage of the situation to hike prices - Ports are operational while respecting governmental procedures. - Customs offices Tamatave and Antananarivo will ensure maximum service with minimum contact.
+Price controls introduced by government to regulate the prices of essential services and to prevent businessmen from taking advantage of the situation to hike prices

+- Ports are operational while respecting governmental procedures. - Customs offices Tamatave and Antananarivo will ensure maximum service with minimum contact.
 However, humanitarian aid, pharmaceuticals and basic necessities will be given priority. - Temporary suspension of all exports of drugs and other health products